-In 2018 there is very little that is truly ‘taboo’ in our culture.
+There is very little that is still truly ‘taboo’ in our culture.
 We talk about pretty much anything with pretty much anyone.
 I’m not just talking about the people whose lives cross over with ours either.
 Just log on to Facebook, Twitter, Instagram or any of the other social networks and you will find people sharing their lives quite openly (it even happens on LinkedIn!).
 However, there are some things that are not up for discussion.
+One of those is baby loss.

-As we come to Baby Loss Awareness Week (9-15 October) i’d like to share some our story.
+As it is Baby Loss Awareness Week, I’d like to share some of our story.
 I’d also like to share some things that I’ve found helpful and I hope you do too.

 Our story of baby loss